JoranL/human-rights-ontology/index.md

 OntoRights is a well-founded ontology the domain of human rights violations documentation.
 It exists in two versions: Full OntoRights and Easy OntoRights.
 Additionally, there is Basic OntoRights, a very simple diagram in an informal notation meant to serve as a pedagogicial tool.

 ## What is an ontology?
 An ontology is a shared data model that can be reused and adapted for many different systems and applications.
 Ontologies are valuable for database designing because they reduce the need of reinventing the wheel.
 They can also support systems integration and artificial intelligence.
-Here you can read more about other benefits of ontologies: [Explaining Ontologies to Your Boss](https://ontology-explained.com/2020/explain-boss/).
+Here you can read more about the general benefits of ontologies: [Explaining Ontologies to Your Boss](https://ontology-explained.com/2020/explain-boss/).

 ## How is OntoRights useful?
 The primary purpose of OntoRights is to support human rights groups that are building case databases.
 For this, Basic and Easy OntoRights are most useful.
 [Read more in the Easy OntoRights manual](easy-ontorights-documentation-v1_1.md).

 For other purposes, Full OntoRights is probably more relavant.
 [Read more in the Full OntoRights documentation](full-ontorights-documentation.md).
-All versions can be [accessed here](ontorights-access.md).
+All versions can be [accessed here](ontorights-access.md), available to use with an [unlicense](https://unlicense.org/).

 ## Background
 The first version of OntoRights was the result of a master thesis ([pdf](files/Lindeberg_2022_Ontology_Design_Master_Thesis.pdf) or [Google Doc](https://docs.google.com/document/d/1JL03YWWXHXQJ5mIXPPwEcz7l_mkSwAsA4XO4uh1uba0/edit?usp=sharing)) research project by [Jöran Lindeberg](https://se.linkedin.com/in/joran-lindeberg) at the Department of Computer and Systems Sciences (DSV)], Stockholm University.
 Supervisor was Associate Professor [Martin Henkel](https://www.su.se/english/profiles/mhenk-1.182179).